MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 **To add a record type to link chats to in Dynamics 365 records**

-1. In Customer Service admin center or Customer Service Hub, open the **Microsoft Teams collaboration and chat settings** page.
+1. In Customer Service Hub, open the **Microsoft Teams collaboration and chat settings** page.

 1. Under **Link chats to Dynamics 365 records**, select **Add record types**.